EfficientAD: Accurate Visual Anomaly Detection at Millisecond-Level Latencies: Method

 \section{Method}

 We describe the components of \ourmethod\ in the following subsections.
 It begins with the efficient extraction of features from a pretrained neural network in \cref{sec:method_pdn}.
-We detect anomalous features at test time using a reduced student--teacher model, as described in \cref{sec:method_structural}.
+We detect anomalous features at test time using a lightweight student--teacher model, as described in \cref{sec:method_structural}.
 A key challenge is to achieve a competitive anomaly detection performance while keeping the overall runtime low.
-To this end, we introduce a novel loss function for the training of student--teacher pairs.
-It improves the detection of anomalies without affecting the computational cost during inference.
+To this end, we introduce a novel loss function for the training of a student--teacher model.
 In \cref{sec:method_logical}, we explain how to efficiently detect logical anomalies with an autoencoder-based approach.
 Finally, we provide a solution for calibrating and combining the detection results of the autoencoder with those of the student--teacher model in \cref{sec:method_balancing}.